pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 ![image](https://user-images.githubusercontent.com/88845919/156697829-d13efc1b-fe13-4a4f-9824-90e38f2c3810.png)

-### Description of feature engineering and the feature selection, including the team's decision-making process
+### Description of feature engineering and the feature selection, including the teams decision-making process

 The features to take into account are: